princeton-nlp/USACO/README.md

 ## Data

 USACO-related data (problems and problem dict) and the `cp_handbook` corpus can be downloaded [here](https://drive.google.com/drive/folders/1ZC0lVRCnlSaIo6eTjEc_vPtFJLZWbFAO?usp=sharing).

-For evaluation, please add `data/corpuses` and `data/datasets` directories under the repository root, and move any downloaded data to locations as described below:
+Below are descriptions of the contents within the folder:

 * `data/corpuses/`: corpuses of competitive programming articles and book chapters (json)
     * `cpbook_v2`: [cp-algorithms book](https://cp-algorithms.com/), split into 157 articles.
 We currently just use `article` (raw text with problems section removed) for retrieval, but we also provide keys `title` and `full_article` (problems section included) in the corpus.